ValentinHirschi/linlo_pp_hj/README.md

 ### Coupling orders and description ###
 * GGGHQCD: effective coupling for LO QCD
 * GGGHEW: effective coupling for EW corrections (W and Z)
-* ZZ and WW (lower hirachy): Z (resp.
+* ZZ and WW (lower hierarchy): Z (resp.
 W) exchange only

 ### How do I use the plugin ###
 * use ./mg5_aMC --mode=higgsew
 * type:
-    > import model PATH_TO/PLUGIN/higgsew/UFO_model_gggH/
     > generate g g > H g GGGHQCD^2==2
     > output standalone_ggHg EXPORTDIRNAME
     > launch -f
-    > The benchmark for the hardcoded parameter card from an analytic computation is: 1.1654775807795E-003
+    > The benchmark from an analytic computation is: 1.1654775807795E-003
+    > Also see validate_default